About Dispatch

 How do I set up a queue for Dispatch?

 This is entirely built by the SM team.
-You need to tell us:
+Submit a support ticket and provide the following information:

 How do I forward my office number to the call center?